 How to Use Snap Layouts in Windows 11

-Snap layouts are one of highlighted features in Windows 11.
-Introduced as a new way to manage program windows, Snap Layouts can help users to precisely align program windows on the screen.
-With six preset layouts, snap layouts offer greater flexibility than OSX Split View.
+Snap Layouts are a highlighted feature in Windows 11.
+They offer a new way to manage program windows and can help you align them precisely on the screen.
+With six preset layouts, Snap Layouts provide more flexibility than OSX Split View.

 How to access Snap Layouts?